CFG - Manipulation of Context-Free Grammars

 Because the implementation is purely functional, the library can safely and efficiently export its internal representation without copying.

-Due to the applicative nature of the library, which allows a lot of sharing in memory (persistence), it should be useful for handling large grammars efficiently.
+Due to the applicative nature of the library, which allows a lot of sharing in memory (persistency), it should be useful for handling large grammars efficiently.

 Documentation of Functions